 Managers in healthcare, including everyone from the chief nursing officer to managers of each healthcare unit, are uniquely (and powerfully) positioned to change the direction of this mental health spiral within their own teams.
 This article explores ways managers can support their staff and promote positive mental health changes, so nurses can stay in the careers they have always dreamed of having.

-One nurse practitioner shares guidance on helping healthcare managers reduce the exhaustion and burnout their teams are facing.
+Are you or your team struggling?
+One nurse practitioner shares guidance on helping healthcare workers reduce exhaustion and burnout.

 4 Benefits of Supporting Mental Health in Your Employees

 Research has found a number of tangible benefits attached to supporting your employees’ mental health.
 Here are four that could improve your workplace:

 - Increased productivity: Studies have shown that mentally healthy nurses work more effectively, and patient outcomes are generally more positive.

 - Better retention and fewer instances of turnover: It’s proven when nurses and healthcare workers feel supported and happy in their work and with colleagues, they stay there!
 Because they don’t leave their jobs, you as the manager save money and time by not training new people every few months.